HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 The FHIR Implementation Guide for Human and Social Services Resource Directories defines a FHIR interface to a directory of information about services provided by community-based organizations at the locations in which they operate.
 Publication of this data through a standard FHIR-based API will enable third parties to develop applications used by healthcare providers and consumers, to query for community-based services for access by patients and clients to help address circumstances that make it difficult to live healthy lives, and unmet social needs.

-Figure 1 depicts the current scope for this release of the implementation guide (IG).
-The IG defines the API that exposes a community-based organization’s database for access by a consumer or provider application (EHR-System, consumer mobile app).
-This is a query-only API (GET) and does not support PUT or POST.

-Insert diagram Figure 1

 ##	 Background
 Social determinants of health (SDOH) are the conditions in the environment where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.